 Another example:

-IAI CEO, Itzhak Nissan, described once that the transformation of Israel into a superpower UAVs (unmanned aerial vehicles) began with the closure of the Lavi project:
+IAI CEO, Itzhak Nissan, once described that the transformation of Israel into a superpower of UAVs (unmanned aerial vehicles) began with the closure of the Lavi project:

 "We took the end of the Lavi very difficult.
-After we had recovered, we decided to transfer the technologies developed into other things, such as UAVs, and we became a superpower.
+After we had recovered, we decided to apply the technologies we had developed to other areas, such as UAVs, and we became a leader in this field.
 We don't stop thinking, improving, and expanding."

-Ray Kroc, who is affiliated with the McDolandes chain, began his career as an entrepreneur when he invented a machine to make milkshakes.
-To sell the machines, he went from store to store throughout the United States and offered them to the shop owners.
+Ray Kroc, who is affiliated with the McDonald's chain, began his career as an entrepreneur when he invented a machine to make milkshakes.
+To sell the machines, he visited stores throughout the United States and offered them to the shop owners.

 He made the move to the hamburger venture gradually.
-At first, he acquired a franchise for a single branch, and then expanded until he bought the entire chain from the founders and turned it into an international fast-food chain.
+Initially, he acquired a franchise for a single branch, and then expanded it until he purchased the entire chain from the founders, transforming it into an international fast-food chain.

 Another example:

-The Israeli entrepreneur Dror Ceder was the founder of Wibiya and vice president of Conduit, shared his story at the entrepreneurship club of the Open University.
+The Israeli entrepreneur, Dror Ceder, founder of Wibiya and vice president of Conduit, shared his story at the entrepreneurship club of the Open University.
 He said that he worked with his partners on the project for two years, and two days after the launch, they decided to kill the project and move to another one.
-They did it due to an error and the responses of the crowd to it.
+They did it due to an error and the crowd's response to it.

 Watch the video (In Hebrew)

 Ideas for projects can also arise from identifying trends.
-One can use tools and researches for that.
+One can utilize tools and research for that purpose.
 For example, Google Trends allows identifying trends in different states and in various fields around the world.

 Besides, it's also advised to be attentive and aware of our surroundings.
-Sometimes, as an outcome of being alert to the surroundings, we can identify the beginning of trends that hadn't yet received any attention from the mass media.
+Sometimes, as a result of being alert to our surroundings, we can identify the beginnings of trends that haven't yet received attention from the mass media.

-The ability to recognize trends in time and leverage them can lead to great success.
+The ability to recognize trends in time and capitalize on them can lead to significant success.

-Here are a couple of examples of trends that entrepreneurs had noticed and leveraged them:
+Here are a couple of examples of trends that entrepreneurs had noticed and leveraged:

-Coworking spaces - WeWork was the first to recognize the entrepreneurs' need to work with people like them instead of at the garage or at home.
-Then many other companies identified the trend and offered their shared spaces.
-Thus, we can find in many cities around the world shared work spaces, and everyone trying to differentiate themselves in some way.
+Coworking spaces - WeWork was the first to recognize the need for entrepreneurs to work with like-minded individuals, rather than in a garage or at home.
+Then, many other companies identified the trend and offered their shared spaces.
+Thus, we can find shared workspaces in many cities around the world, and everyone is trying to differentiate themselves in some way.

-ADHD - Whether more children and people have attention and concentration problems or there's just more awareness to it, we see an abundance of various solutions to this matter, such as books, medications (Ritalin), lectures and workshops for parents, care centers, designated products, etc.
+ADHD - Whether more children and people have attention and concentration problems or there's just more awareness of the issue, we see an abundance of various solutions to this matter, such as books, medications (Ritalin), lectures and workshops for parents, care centers, designated products, etc.

-The Fidget Cube that enjoyed the trend of the ADHD trend became a huge hit for a short period.
+The Fidget Cube, which enjoyed the trend of the ADHD trend, became a massive hit for a short period.
 The entrepreneurs raised money from the masses for production and marketing through the Kickstarter website.
-The project achieved major success, as you can see from the screenshot below, the entrepreneurs planned to raise $15k and eventually managed to raise $6,465,690.
+The project achieved significant success, as evident from the screenshot below.
+The entrepreneurs initially planned to raise $ 15,000 and ultimately managed to raise $6,465,690.

-Another product that had significant success in light of the same trend was the spinner.
-Children and people all over the world bought spinners and swirled them for pure enjoyment and\or to concentrate.
+Another product that achieved significant success in line with this trend was the spinner.
+Children and people all over the world bought spinners and swirled them for pure enjoyment and /or to concentrate.

-Even if both of these products are no longer a hit as they were, the attention and concentration problems are still here, and the market is looking for effective solutions.
+Even if these products are no longer as popular as they once were, the attention and concentration problems persist, and the market is seeking practical solutions to address these issues.

 A trend in a completely different area is the growing interest in artificial intelligence.
-This is one of the leading trends nowadays in the world.
-Entrepreneurs who will succeed in identifying the required usages for this trend are on their way to success.
+This is one of the leading trends worldwide.
+Entrepreneurs who successfully identify the required applications for this trend are on their way to success.